amejiarosario/dsa.js-data-structures-algorithms-javascript/CONTRIBUTING.md

 Closes #234
 ```

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
+**Breaking Changes** should start with the word `BREAKING CHANGE:` on the footer with a space or two newlines.
 The rest of the commit message is then used for this.

+Examples of breaking changes include:

+* removal or redefinition of existing API arguments
+* changing return values
+* removing or modifying existing properties on an options argument
+* adding or removing errors
+* altering expected timing of an event
+* changing the side effects of using a particular API

 ## Generating Changelog